thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 Effect of Parameters: If the user does not have a working mouse they cannot proceed past this point.
 Relationship of input and output: The detection areas dictate the output of the system.

-Validity check:
-Exact sequence:
-Effect of Parameters: If the user doesn't not have a working mouse they cannot proceed past this point.
-Relationship of input and output: The detection areas dictate the output of the system.

 **Use Case Body**

 Summary: User running software and selects area.